badlogic/dos-dev-template/README.md

 * [GDB](https://www.sourceware.org/gdb/), the debugger used to debug the DOS demo/game.
 * [DOSBox-x](https://dosbox-x.com/), the bells and whistles DOS-emulator to develop and run the DOS demo/game in.
 * [CMake](https://cmake.org/), to define what needs to be build how.
+* [Ninja](https://github.com/ninja-build/ninja/releases), to execute the build defined by CMake.
 * [Visual Studio Code](https://code.visualstudio.com/), to tie all the above together and provide an integrated development environment.

 ## Quickstart Guide